kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->
 Yes.
-If the feature gate is disabled, all HPAs will revert to using the `LabelSelector` strategy regardless of the value of the `selectionStrategy` field.
+If the feature gate is disabled, all HPAs will revert to using the `LabelSelector` strategy regardless of the value of the `SelectionStrategy` field.

 ###### What happens if we reenable the feature if it was previously rolled back?

-When the feature is re-enabled, any HPAs with `selectionStrategy`: `OwnerReference` will resume using the ownership-based pod selection rather than label-based selection.
+When the feature is re-enabled, any HPAs with `SelectionStrategy`: `OwnerReference` will resume using the ownership-based pod selection rather than label-based selection.
 The HPA controller will immediately begin considering only pods directly owned by the target workload for scaling decisions on these HPAs, potentially changing scaling behavior compared to when the feature was disabled.

-Existing HPAs that don't have `selectionStrategy` explicitly set will continue using the default LabelSelector strategy and won't be affected by re-enabling the feature.
+Existing HPAs that don't have `SelectionStrategy` explicitly set will continue using the default LabelSelector strategy and won't be affected by re-enabling the feature.

 ###### Are there any tests for feature enablement/disablement?